 For a permanent residence application, a time frame of up to 8 months is currently being experienced.

-For a visa subclass 400, the time frames have stayed the same for a while which can be 1 week for low risk nationals and up to 1 month for high risk nationals.
+For a visa subclass 400, processing time has stayed the same for a while which can be 1 week for low risk nationals and up to 1 month for high risk nationals.